boodland/chess-challenge/README.md

 ## Start the app

 To start the app locally execute the command `npm run start`.
 Open your browser and navigate to http://localhost:4200/.
-Happy game!

 ## Run the tests